godotengine/godot-docs/learning/step_by_step/instancing.rst

 .. image:: /img/continst.png

-Select the ball scene (ball.scn), the ball should appear in the origin (0,0), move it to around the center
+Select the ball scene (ball.scn), the ball should appear at the origin (0,0), move it to the center

 of the scene, like this: